RBC Race for the Kids

 GOSH already cares for children with the hardest to treat cancers, and new treatments are giving hope to children and their families.
 But these advances have outstripped GOSH’s current cancer facilities.

-That’s why we’re building a world-leading, child-focused Children’s Cancer Centre at GOSH, where more children can have the best chance and the best childhood possible.
+That’s why we’re building the Children’s Cancer Centre at GOSH, where more children can have the best chance and the best childhood possible.

 A place where kids have access to play and education alongside pioneering treatments.
 Where families can stay together through some of the hardest moments.
 Where access to outdoor space is a priority, and a focus on nutrition helps fuel recovery.